The heat is off West Ham boss Bilic - but for how long?

 "Unless you have other runners to take some of the focus away from him, Carroll is easy to mark," Jenas explained.
 "All you do is pick up the second ball, you don't even go and attack the first one.

-"West Ham can not play two strikers like Manchester City do with Gabriel Jesus and Sergio Aguero and try to pass the ball and control the game like City do, without causing themselves some problems defensively.
+"West Ham cannot play two strikers like Manchester City do with Gabriel Jesus and Sergio Aguero and try to pass the ball and control the game like City do, without causing themselves some problems defensively.

 "But there is definitely an argument to say that, if they are going to go long like they did against Huddersfield, then they need to get somebody next to him to make runs off all the flick-ons he will win - and Hernandez would be ideal for that job."